Black History Month 2024: The Role Of African Americans In History

 Black History Month offers an opportunity to recognize the accomplishments and contributions of Black individuals and communities throughout history.
 It can also be a time to raise awareness for resources that can benefit the African American community, including mental health resources for the unique challenges they may face due to their lived experiences as people of color in the United States.

 If you’re experiencing mental health challenges of any kind, know that you’re not alone.
-There is help available through therapy, whether in person or online.
+Help is available through therapy, whether in person or online.
 With BetterHelp, you can be matched with a therapist who has experience in your specific areas of concern, and you can always change therapists until you find a good match.
 Take the first step toward getting mental health support, and reach out to BetterHelp today.

 Learn how to cope with challenging events